When Barry Met Ollie

 Meanwhile, Barry takes the metahuman menaces in Central City too lightly, which his colleagues at STAR Labs admit during the crossover and for which Ollie takes Barry to task.
 It’s almost ironic given that fact to see Flash struggle against having Barry’s amazing powers trump nearly any situation, especially when oversight can’t be chalked up to his own naivety or inexperience.
-Even he isn’t able to be in several places literally at the same time, a lesson learned in the comics repeatedly, so it was smart of Barry to solve the climactic problem in “The Brave and the Bold” (and smart of the series to show him doing so) by whisking members of the heroes’ support crews to the other bomb sites.
-What made no sense was Barry failing to smack Boomerang unconscious or tie him up in an instant — at the urging of the more experienced, tactically minded Oliver, if nothing else — before zipping away instead of leaving Ollie to fight him.
+Even he isn’t able to be in several places literally at the same time, a lesson learned in the comics repeatedly, so it was smart of Barry to solve the climactic problem in “The Brave and the Bold” (and smart of the series to depict him doing so) by whisking members of the heroes’ support crews to the assorted bomb sites.
+What made no sense was Barry failing to smack Boomerang unconscious or tie him up in an instant — at the urging of the experienced, tactically minded Oliver, if nothing else — before zipping away instead of leaving Ollie to fight him.

-Arrow is also often a little too on the nose in terms of the way its flashbacks mirror dilemmas in the present day, but putting Ollie in the position of engaging in torture to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
-Plus, although it’s not a complaint specific to the crossover episodes, Flash is maddeningly inconsistent regarding when Barry kicks up paper and other debris as he travels.
+Plus, Arrow is often a little too on the nose in terms of its flashbacks mirroring dilemmas in the present day, but putting Ollie in the position of engaging in torture to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
 I really need to write more about these shows.

 Still from Arrow 3.08 “The Brave and the Bold” © 2014 CW.
 Photo: Cate Cameron.